KhronosGroup/Vulkan-ValidationLayers/loader/LoaderAndLayerInterface.md

 The "VK\_ICD\_FILENAMES" environment variable is a list of ICD manifest files, containing the full path to the ICD JSON Manifest file.
-This list is colon-separated on Linux, and semi-colon separated on Windows.
+This list is colon-separated on Linux and MacOS, and semi-colon separated on Windows.

 Typically, "VK\_ICD\_FILENAMES" will only contain a full pathname to one info file for a developer-built ICD.
 A separator (colon or semi-colon) is only used if more than one ICD is listed.

-**NOTE:** On Linux, this environment variable will be ignored for suid programs.
+**NOTE:** On Linux and MacOS, this environment variable will be ignored for suid programs.

 #### ICD Discovery on Android